TapeMate/vue-php-store-prototype-frontend/README.md

 - check data in frontend realy all i need or to much
 - components a little bit more

+- new feature:
+  -> if product out of stock add to wish list
+  -> new bar at top with hearth icon
+  -> directly store into db

 BACKEND:

 - store local cart into order database